 How to create a community of readers committed to monetize?

-I will always be a proponent of research and building an engaged online community.
-The most important thing is to focus your efforts not just on introducing new readers, but on building real, tangible relationships with as many of them as possible.
+I will always be a proponent of researching and building an engaged online community.
+The most important thing is to focus your efforts not only on bringing in new readers, but on establishing real and tangible relationships with as many of them as possible.

-Having an online community — whether it's a forum on your blog, a Facebook group, mailing list, Twitter community, or whatever — can do absolute wonders for your blog.
-And ultimately, they'll be the ones helping you learn how to make money blogging in a way that's a mutual win-win for them and for you.
+Having an online community—whether it's a forum on your blog, a Facebook group, a mailing list, a Twitter community, or something else—can do wonders for your blog.
+And ultimately, they'll be the ones helping you learn how to monetize your blog in a way that's a win-win for both of you.

-Develop real relationships with your readers.
-Find out their likes and dislikes, why they read your first article, how they discovered you, and why they keep coming back.
-Connect with them as humans, not as anonymous readers on a screen.
-The investment will be worth taking a few minutes to chat over email or phone from time to time.
+Develop real Build relationships with your readers.
+Discover their likes and dislikes, why they read your first article, how they found you, and why they keep coming back.
+Connect with them as human beings, not as anonymous readers on a screen.
+The investment will be worth taking a few minutes to chat by email or phone from time to time.

 In blogging, your community is everything.
 Build real relationships with your readers.
 When you have a community, you not only have a deep-rooted support system, but you also have some very important relationships.

 It may turn out that one of your readers is an advertiser who wants to promote their products on your blog.
-Maybe it's a podcaster who wants to feature you on their next episode with 2000 listeners.
+Perhaps it's a podcaster who wants to feature you in their next episode with 2000 listeners.

-When you feel your audience and know them intimately, you can start asking them for support.
-You'd be surprised what you can get from a strong community of like-minded readers.
+When you understand your audience and know them intimately, you can begin to ask for their support.
+You'd be surprised what you can gain from a strong community of like-minded readers.

-How many readers do you need to make money blogging?
+How many readers do you need to make money from blogging?

 Well, the answer to this question depends on how to you earn money with your blog and what your conversion rate is for each channel.